Emriko/Portfolio/content/posts/particleSystem.md

 float4 projected = mul(CameraToProjection, vertexViewPos);
 ```

-We then convert the projected values into DirectX3D11 projectio space with the following.
+We then convert the projected values into Direct3D11 projection space using the following method.
 ```hlsl
 projected.xyz /= projected.w;
 projected.xy = (projected.xy + 1) * 0.5f;
 projected.y = 1 - projected.y;
 ```

-Next we sample the projected pixel and comapre it to the particles depth.
-If the particle is whitin a certain range of the projected depth, we do smear collission and add a bit of bounce depending on the velocity and at which angle the collssion happened at.
+Next, we sample the projected pixel and compare it to the particle's depth.
+If the particle is within a certain range of the projected depth, we apply a smear collision and add a bit of bounce, depending on the velocity and the angle at which the collision occurred.

 ```hlsl
 float depth = DepthTexture.SampleLevel(defaultSampler, projected.xy, 0).z;